bonticus/MakeBatchPrint/README.md

 Edit .config file to add db name, username, and pass

+Program uses a new line to indicate a new number, so just paste directly from excel/golden/toad/whatever.
+No comma separation.
+Header row can be included, since a result for that id won't be found in gold.

+Notes:
 CWU uses padded ID numbers ('0' + cwu ID), remove 0 from code if you don't.
 For the 'new cards only' option, it is looking at if:
   A card with the provided media type (050 for CWU) exists